aparajita/capacitor-secure-storage/README.md

 # capacitor-secure-storage

-This plugin for [Capacitor 4+](https://capacitorjs.com) provides secure key/value storage on the web, iOS, and Android.
+This plugin for [Capacitor 4+](https://capacitorjs.com) provides secure key/value storage on iOS and Android.
 It was originally designed to be a companion to [@aparajita/capacitor-biometric-auth](https://github.com/aparajita/capacitor-biometric-auth/#readme) in order to securely store login credentials, but can be used to store any JSON data types.

+## BREAKING CHANGES: Upgrading from 2.x

+To be consistent with JavaScript’s `Storage` and `@capacitor/preferences`, the plugin now returns `null` instead of throwing an exception when getting a non-existent item.

+Also, the plugin no longer encrypts data on the web, since this plugin is designed for native storage, and including blowfish was unnecessary bloat.

 ## Installation